 I think we can all agree that the BEST way to cook a steak is on a grill, right?
 Unfortunately, we used up the last of the charcoal for our grill during our Labor Day cookout.
 Dear Santa… I’ve been a VERY good girl this year.
 Please bring me THIS CAMERA and THIS GRILL.
 Thank you for your cooperation.
 Love, Becca.

-Now you’ve got the low-down on how to make a good steak a FEIN steak.
+Now you’ve got the low-down on how to sear and cook a steak.
 To season it to perfection, head on over to FEIN TASTING FOODS and pick up a jar or two of Feiny’s Steak Rub.
 If steak rub’s not your thing, there are five other great rubs to choose from.
-I was lucky enough to get free samples from Chef Adam, so I’ve been able to try them all (THANK YOU, ADAM!), and I have to say that the entire line of rubs is fabulous, but the Citrus BBQ rub and the Steak rub are my favorites.
+I was lucky enough to get free samples from Chef Adam, so I’ve been able to try them all, and I have to say that the entire line of rubs is fabulous, but the Citrus BBQ rub and the Steak rub are my favorites.
 Give ’em a try and see if you don’t agree!

 Disclosure: I received free samples of the entire line of Feiny’s Rubs, but I received no monetary or additional compensation for this review.
 All thoughts and opinions are my own.
 I really do love these rubs!